ITER: Organisation history

+Martin, as Executive Secretary (Chief of Staff) of the National Security Council, accompanied President Reagan to the Geneva Summit, where he concluded the agreement with Gorbachev’s science advisor Evgeny Velikhov.
 This led to nuclear fusion cooperation being discussed at the Geneva summit and release of a historic joint statement from Reagan and Gorbachev that emphasized, "the potential importance of the work aimed at utilizing controlled thermonuclear fusion for peaceful purposes and, in this connection, advocated the widest practicable development of international cooperation in obtaining this source of energy, which is essentially inexhaustible, for the benefit of all mankind."
 For the fusion community, this statement was a breakthrough, and it was reinforced when Reagan evoked the possibilities of nuclear fusion in a Joint Session of Congress later in the month.

 As a result, collaboration on an international fusion experiment began to move forward.
 In October 1986 at the Reykjavik Summit, the so-called 'Quadripartite Initiative Committee' (Europe through the Euratom countries, Japan, USSR, and the US) was formed to oversee the development of the project.
 The year after, in March 1987, the Quadripartite Initiative Committee met at the International Atomic Energy Agency (IAEA) headquarters in Vienna.
 This meeting marked the launch of the conceptual design studies for the experimental reactors as well as the start of negotiations for operational issues such as the legal foundations for the peaceful use of fusion technology, the organizational structure and staffing, and the eventual location for the project.
 This meeting in Vienna was also where the project was baptized the International Thermonuclear Experimental Reactor, though it was quickly called by its abbreviation alone and its Latin meaning of 'the way'.

 Conceptual and engineering design phases were carried out under the auspices of the IAEA.
 The original technical objectives were established in 1992 and the original Engineering Design Activities (EDA) were completed in 1998.
 An acceptable, detailed design was validated in July 2001 to complete the extended EDA period, and the validated design then went through a Design Review that began November 2006 and concluded in December 2007.
 The design process was difficult with arguments over issues such as whether there should be circular cross sections for magnetic confinement or D-shaped cross sections.
 These issues were partly responsible for the United States temporarily exiting the project in 1998 before rejoining in 2003.

 At this same time, the group of ITER partners was expanding; China and South Korea joined the project in 2003 and India formally joined in 2005.